To be President of the United States, upon taking office a person must:

 Candidates of minor political parties, other political parties, or independent candidates must file by nominating petition to get their names placed on the General Election ballot in Minnesota.
 The petition must include:

 Candidates must obtain 2,000 signatures of individuals who are eligible to vote in Minnesota.
-The first day signatures may be collected is the first day of the filing period.
-The Nominating Petition must be filed with the Office of the Secretary of State by 5:00 pm 77 days before the general election.
+The first day signatures may be collected is the first day of the filing period (May 19, 2020).
+The Nominating Petition must be filed with the Office of the Secretary of State by 5:00 pm 77 days before the General Election (August 18, 2020).
 The submission to the Secretary of State must include pledges executed by each nominee agreeing to mark their ballots for the party’s nominees or for the unaffiliated candidates.

 The Office of the Secretary of State will review the submitted petition and pledges and if they are found sufficient, the name of the presidential and vice-presidential candidates will be placed on the ballot along with their political party or principle.

 Presidential and vice-presidential candidates nominated by petition may withdraw.
 See Op.
 Atty.
 Gen. 28C-5, September 26, 1968.